segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/gwen/index.md

 ## GWEN Source

-[GWEN](https://gwenplatform.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) offers powerful gamification tools and insights to convert, engage, and retain users.
+[GWEN](https://gwenplatform.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="blank"} offers powerful gamification tools and insights to convert, engage, and retain users.
 With GWEN it has never been easier to understand your users behavior patterns and build better performing products with both speed and accuracy.

-This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but they can also federate the exported data into your other enabled Segment Destinations.
+This is an [Event Cloud Source](https://segment.com/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but can also federate the exported data into your other enabled Segment Destinations.

 This source is maintained by Insert Coin AB.
 For any issues with the source, [contact their Support team](mailto:support@gwenplatform.com).

 > info ""
-> The GWEN Source is currently in beta, which means that they are actively developing the source.
+> The GWEN Source is currently in beta, which means that the GWEN support team is actively developing the source.
 This doc was last updated on May 3rd, 2023.
-If you're interested in joining their beta program or have any feedback to help improve the GWEN Source and its documentation, [let GWEN know](mailto:tech@gwenplatform.com).
+If you're interested in joining the beta program or have any feedback to help improve the GWEN Source and its documentation, [let the GWEN support team know](mailto:tech@gwenplatform.com).

 ## Getting started